 Research Associate/Postdoc in Computational Biophysics Technical University of Munich

-A Research Associate position is available in computational biophysics at the Physics Department/Center of Functional Protein Assemblies of TU Munich, Germany, to start immediately.
+A Research Associate position is available in computational biophysics at the Center of Functional Protein Assemblies of TU Munich, Germany, to start immediately.
 The position is intended to offer a long term perspective (initially for 3 years but extendable for up to 5 years).
 It includes the possibility to participate in supervision of PhD and master students to develop an independent research profile and to possibly apply for third party funding.
-It also involves participation in teaching within the physics/biophysics curriculum and the possibility of habilitation.
-The research focus shall be in the area of studying biomolecular structure and dynamics employing molecular mechanics or mixed quantum/classical mechanics methods but also machine learning approaches.
-It will involve applications and development of simulation and advanced sampling methods as well as new docking and prediction methodologies.
-Possible research projects may also involve the collaboration with experimental and other theoretical groups and require the ability of handle multiple projects simultaneously.
+It also involves participation in teaching within the physics/biophysics curriculum.

 Prof. Dr. Martin Zacharias

 Chair of Theoretical Biophysics-Molecular Dynamics